-- a) To define, document, publish, and archive all relevant processes, policies, and procedures of the Union in consultation with, and approval by, the Union Council; to assure that these processes, policies, and procedures are reflected, as necessary, in the constitution and by-laws of the Union. - b) To assure, as best as possible, that action items established at executive committee meetings, union council meetings, and general assemblies are acted upon and deliverables prepared by their delivery date; to inform the president and/or the executive committee of any anticipated problems or delays. - c) To assure that all critical documents belonging to the Union such as, but not limited to:
+- a) To define, document, publish, and archive all relevant processes, policies, and procedures of the Union in consultation with, and approval by, the Union Council; to assure that these processes, policies, and procedures are reflected, as necessary, in the constitution and by-laws of the Union. - b) To assure, as best as possible, that action items established at executive committee meetings, union council meetings, and general assemblies are acted upon and deliverables prepared by their delivery date; to inform the president and/or the executive committee of any anticipated problems or delays.

+c) To assure that all critical documents belonging to the Union such as, but not limited to:

+This constitution,

-- i) This constitution,
+- i) Minutes;

-- ii) Minutes,
+- ii) By-laws;

-- iii) By-laws,
+- iii) Research;

-- iv) Research,

-- v) Membership lists,
+- iv) Membership lists;

-- vi) Voting results; and
+- v) Voting results;

-- vii) All relevant correspondence
+- vi) All relevant correspondence.